-The light sources in lightsources.org are accelerators that produce exceptionally intense beams of X-rays, ultra-violet and infrared light, making possible both basic and applied research in fields ranging from physics to biology and technology, which are not possible with more conventional equipment.
+The light sources which are members of lightsources.org are accelerators that produce exceptionally intense beams of X-rays, ultra-violet and infrared light, making possible both basic and applied research in fields ranging from physics to biology and technology, which are not possible with more conventional equipment.

 ‘Light’ refers to the breadth of the electromagnetic spectrum, which includes visible light, yet also includes light with wavelengths that we cannot see, such as: radio waves, microwaves, infrared, ultraviolet, X-rays, and gamma rays.
 These different types of light are used in everyday life, however.
 For example, airport scanners use X-rays to inspect the contents of your suitcase.
 Likewise, the right kind of light and the right equipment can help us see things in much finer detail than the human eye could possibly make out.
 This capability holds the key to answering some of the fundamental questions about the world around us, such as: what is our planet made from?
 What are the processes that sustain life?
 How can we conquer viruses?